-Mometasone (Asmanex) for pediatrics and ciclesonide (Alvesco) were approved after the release of the 2007 NAEPP report and is therefore not contained in the following comparative chart.
-However, the GINA guidelines were updated in 2008.
+Mometasone (Asmanex) for pediatrics and ciclesonide (Alvesco) were approved after the release of the 2007 NAEPP report and are therefore not contained in the following comparative chart.
+However, beginning with the 2008 GINA guidelines, information on these products are included.